-Congratulations on receiving a grant from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office).
-The 2015 COPS Office Tribal Resources Grant Program (TRGP) provides funding directly to federally recognized tribal jurisdictions with established law enforcement agencies.
+Congratulations on receiving an award from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office).
+The 2016 COPS Office Tribal Resources Grant Program (TRGP) provides funding directly to federally recognized tribal jurisdictions with established law enforcement agencies.
 TRGP was designed to expand the implementation of community policing and meet the most serious needs of law enforcement in tribal communities through a broadened comprehensive program.

-In FY 2010, the U.S. Department of Justice (DOJ) issued a single Coordinated Tribal Assistance Solicitation (CTAS) that encompasses the department's available tribal government-specific grant programs.
-CTAS enabled each tribe to submit a single application for available grant funding according to the tribes' needs.
-This coordinated process allowed DOJ to review a single application from a tribe, and it allowed the DOJ grant-making components to coordinate in making award decisions to address these public safety needs on a more comprehensive basis.
+In Fiscal Year 2010, the U.S. Department of Justice (DOJ) issued a single Coordinated Tribal Assistance Solicitation (CTAS) that encompassed the department's available Tribal Government-specific award programs.
+CTAS enabled each tribe to submit a single application for available award funding according to the tribes' needs.
+This coordinated process allowed the DOJ to review a single application from a tribe, and it allowed the DOJ award-making components to coordinate in making award decisions to address these public safety needs on a more comprehensive basis.

-The 2015 TRGP, which was also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of grants.
-The TRGP-Hiring grants are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers, and the TRGP-Equipment/Training (TRGP-E/T) grants provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.
+The 2016 TRGP, which is also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of awards.
+The TRGP-Hiring awards are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers, and the TRGP-Equipment/Training (TRGP-E/T) awards provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.

-To support community policing, particularly the development of partnerships and problem solving, 2015 TRGP grantees may be offered training and technical assistance by COPS Office training and technical assistance providers.
-Trainings will assist grantees in the advancement of community policing and may address specific public safety issues facing tribal communities.
-The COPS Office or its technical assistance providers will notify TRGP grantees about training and technical assistance opportunities.
-Grantees are encouraged to participate in the training and technical assistance opportunities to further their public safety efforts
+To support community policing, particularly the development of partnerships and problem solving, 2016 TRGP recipients may be offered training and technical assistance by COPS Office training and technical assistance providers.
+Trainings will assist recipients in the advancement of community policing and may address specific public safety issues facing tribal communities.
+The COPS Office or its technical assistance providers will notify TRGP recipients about training and technical assistance opportunities.
+Recipients are encouraged to participate in the training and technical assistance opportunities to further their public safety efforts.

-This COPS Office TRGP Grant Owner's Manual will assist your agency with the administrative and financial matters associated with managing your grant.
-It was developed by the COPS Office to ensure that all COPS TRGP grantees clearly understand and meet the requirements of their grant.
-Please review this manual carefully, because a failure to follow grant requirements may result in serious penalties.
-Please do not hesitate to call the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your grant.
+This COPS Office TRGP Award Owner's Manual will assist your agency with the administrative and financial matters associated with managing your award.
+It was developed by the COPS Office to ensure that all TRGP recipients clearly understand and meet the requirements of their award.
+Please review this manual carefully, because a failure to follow award requirements may result in serious penalties.
+Please do not hesitate to call the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your award.